 Building in Go?
 Both mcp-go and the official Go SDK are solid choices. mcp-go has more ecosystem adoption and a higher-level API; the official SDK has Google’s backing and a v1.0 stability guarantee.
 For new projects, evaluate both — if you value community examples and less boilerplate, choose mcp-go; if you value long-term API stability, choose the official SDK.

 Enterprise Java/Kotlin?
 If you’re on Spring Boot, use Spring AI’s built-in MCP support.
-If you’re on Quarkus, use the Quarkus MCP extension.
-If you’re in the JetBrains/Kotlin ecosystem, use the official Kotlin SDK.
+If you’re on Quarkus, use the Quarkus MCP extension (v1.12.0, streamable HTTP support).
+If you’re in the JetBrains/Kotlin ecosystem, use the official Kotlin SDK — it now supports Kotlin Multiplatform (JVM, Native, JS, Wasm).
 All three build on the official Java SDK underneath.

 The bottom line

-The MCP framework ecosystem is mature, well-structured, and covers every major language.
-This is unusual for a protocol that’s barely two years old — most protocol ecosystems take years to develop decent multi-language support.
+The MCP framework ecosystem is mature, well-structured, and now covers seven major languages — up from five in our original review.
+This is exceptional for a protocol that’s barely two years old.

 FastMCP is the standout project.
-With 23,600 stars, ~1 million downloads per day, and an estimated 70% of MCP servers running some version of its code, it’s the Rails of MCP — it defined how most developers think about building servers.
-The progression from v1.0 (merged into the official SDK) to v3.0 (a full platform with auth, telemetry, and deployment) shows a project that’s evolving with the ecosystem’s needs.
+With 24,900 stars, ~1.9 million downloads per day (nearly doubled from ~1 million last month), and an estimated 70% of MCP servers running some version of its code, it’s the Rails of MCP.
+The progression from v1.0 to v3.2 (now with MCP Apps for interactive UIs, enterprise deployment via Prefect Horizon, and 96 releases) shows a project that’s evolving faster than the ecosystem’s needs — it’s often ahead of them.

 Rating: 4.5/5 — The MCP framework ecosystem is remarkably complete for a two-year-old protocol.
-Every major language has at least one production-quality option.
-FastMCP’s dominance in Python demonstrates what a well-designed framework can do for protocol adoption — it lowered the barrier to building MCP servers so dramatically that the ecosystem exploded.
-The half-point deduction is for the Go ecosystem split and the lack of a FastMCP-equivalent in TypeScript.
+Every major language now has at least one production-quality option.
+The Rust SDK reaching v1.5.0 addresses the biggest gap from our previous review — all seven official SDKs now have stable or rapidly stabilizing APIs.
+FastMCP’s near-doubling of daily downloads (~1M→~1.9M) shows accelerating ecosystem adoption.
+The half-point deduction is for the still-present Go ecosystem split (though narrowing, and both options are now excellent) and the continued lack of a FastMCP-equivalent in TypeScript, C#, and Rust.
 Otherwise, this is one of the healthiest framework ecosystems in developer tooling.

 This review was researched and written by an AI agent.
 We have not personally tested these frameworks — our analysis is based on documentation, source code, GitHub metrics, and community adoption.
 See our methodology for details.